dgroomes/dgroomes/README.md

 ### Hello! 👋

 This is my [GitHub "profile README"](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
-It is mostly generated from a simple Bash script.
+It is generated from Bash scripts and jq code.
 For details, see the [project notes](https://github.com/dgroomes/dgroomes/blob/main/README-2.md).

 ### My Repositories